GuanWen-Chen/MozillaNotes/ScreenReader/ScreenRead.md

   When browser receives an action command, it will check if the current pointing element is a browser element, if so, passes the comment to it via frame message manager so the screan reader can reach elements across browser elements.
   After the browser element checking, the browser element will try to move visual cursor inside itself; If it do can move, the browser element will move the visual cursor and do the browser element mentioned above again, if not, it will pass the command back to its parent to seek the oppotunity to move.<br>

   How does visual cursor move in the browser element?
-There is an accessibility tree for every browser element, it is a subtree of DOM tree.
-And there is also a virtual cursor with nsIAccessiblePovit type for an accessibility tree which indicates currently focused element in the accessibility tree.
+As we previously mention, there is an accessibility tree for every browser element.
 When browser element receives the action command, it can get access to the virtual cursor via ContentControl.jsm, and make the virtual cursor to traverse accessibility tree according the action command.
 If virtual cursor can move, it will send an AccEvent through EventManager.jsm to AccessFu.jsm to notice the focused element changed.
   ![Code flow](./img/codeFlow.png)<br>